 Queenstown is a one-stop shop for bike journeys

-You can shop for your gear, rent your bike and helmet, arrange transport to the trail if you're embarking on a self-guided journey or find knowledgable bike tour guides.
-Plus there is no shortage of amazing accommodation, and places to eat, drink and relax!
+You can shop for your gear, rent your bike and helmet, arrange transport to the trail if you're embarking on a self-guided journey or find knowledgeable bike tour guides.
+Plus there is no shortage of amazing accommodation and places to eat, drink and relax!

 Queenstown’s trails are easy to access